-Since we launched European Experiences in 2006, we’ve hosted almost 800 travelers in 67 groups in five countries: France, Italy, England, Austria, and Germany.
-Our travelers have come from seven countries (USA, Canada, Australia, New Zealand, England, Scotland, and Senegal), including 40 US states.
+Since we launched European Experiences in 2006, we’ve hosted over 1250 travelers in 107 groups in five countries: France, Italy, England, Austria, and Germany.
+Our travelers have come from eight countries (USA, Canada, Australia, New Zealand, England, Scotland, South Africa, and Senegal), including 42 US states.
 About 15% of our participants are from outside the USA.

 Other than our occasional Women’s Weeks and a special Cotswolds gardens week in 2013, our trips aren’t organized for a particular demographic group or around a single interest.
 Our groups have included a wide variety of people: solo travelers, couples, family members, and friends; photographers and painters; shoppers and history buffs; foodies and wine enthusiasts; working people and retirees; hikers and those less active.
 Our trips attract travelers: people seeking those special personal connections, adventures, and experiences in Europe’s most beautiful places.

 Meet some of our travelers and learn first-hand about their experiences:

 Traveler’s Feedback.
 Comments from several travelers about their Experience week.